kwabenasapong/openpl/pages/donate.rst

 fixed costs, like server hosting, domain names, and the like.
 If you'd like to help us out, please consider donating to our cause.

-There are two types of donation:
+There are three types of donations:

 1. Once-off donations
 2. Regular donations
+3. Buy swag

 Once-off Donations
 ^^^^^^^^^^^^^^^^^^